hopsoft/coin/README.md

 Coin.delete :bar
 Coin.read :bar # => nil

-# read and delete in a single step
+# read and delete in a single atomic step
 Coin.write :bar, true
 Coin.read_and_delete :bar # => true
 Coin.read :bar # => nil

+# read and update in a single atomic step
+Coin.write :bar, true
+Coin.read_and_update :bar do |value|
+  !value
+end
+Coin.read :bar # => false

 # determine how many items are in the cache
 10.times do |i|